 Britain's leaving means a definitive weakening of the European Union.
 In economic terms, is the EU still a global player?

 Yes, of course, but one that has been significantly banged up - especially in foreign and security policy.
 In China or India, the EU will be taken less seriously than it is today.
 But the EU will remain a global player economically, especially the eurozone, which the Brits didn't belong to anyway.

-Will the finance world move from London to
+Will the finance world move from London to Frankfurt now?

 The finance world will likely go in multiple directions.
 Frankfurt will surely come out of the crisis ahead, but I don't believe that one should have too much schadenfreude.
 A lot of finance will also head for New York and other places.
 Frankfurt definitely won't get the full bloom.